DeutscheSoft/toolkit/docs/Rendering.md

 are not performed immediately.

-* DOM manipulations can be completely disabled for widgets, which are not currently visible
+* DOM manipulations can be completely disabled for widgets, which are not currently visible.
 * In modern browsers (especially on tablets and phones) rendering can be completely turned off when the application window is in the background.
 Note that this can not be easily done by completely disabling the application, since the application logic might need to continue running.

-toolkit furthermore employs a technique which we will explain in the following.
+toolkit furthermore employs a technique which we will explain below.
 We call this technique **DOM scheduling**.

 The run time performance of code operating on the DOM tree can be substantially